sunnysideup/silverstripe-upgrade_to_silverstripe_4/docs/en/INDEX.md

 # prerequisites before you start

- - install https://github.com/silverstripe/silverstripe-upgrader#install globally: `composer global require silverstripe/upgrader`
+ - run composer update on this packjage or install https://github.com/silverstripe/silverstripe-upgrader#install globally: `composer global require silverstripe/upgrader`
- - module needs to be listed on packagist
+ - module to be upgraded needs to be listed on packagist
  - composer file needs to follow this pattern (installer-name requirement may be dropped in the future)